-Dr. Green is licensed to perform clinical acupuncture and is registered with the Acupuncture Council of Ontario.
-Together with chiropractic care and soft tissue therapy, Dr. Green offers acupuncture as part of a completely natural approach to muscle and joint disorders.
+Dr. Green is licensed to perform clinical acupuncture treatment and is registered with the Acupuncture Council of Ontario.
+Together with chiropractic care and soft tissue therapy, Dr. Green offers acupuncture treatment as part of a completely natural approach to muscle and joint disorders.

 How does it work?

 Acupuncture uses fine needles that are inserted into muscles or close to nerves and this alters the nervous system function and blood flow both locally and far reaching.
 Acupuncture also has analgesic effects due to the increase of pain killing biochemicals such as endorphins circulating during and after the treatment.
 Most patients feel little if any discomfort and often report a feeling of relaxation and well-being after their acupuncture treatment.

 Research has shown acupuncture to be effective in treating:

 Stress and Anxiety

 On your first visit a complete history and physical exam will be performed to properly assess your compliant.
 Loose fitting clothing or shorts are often helpful for range of motion and orthopedic tests.
 Dr. Green will review the informed consent for acupuncture therapy.
 The needles will be inserted and should be left in for 15-20 minutes for therapeutic effect.

 Each patient is given a unique and personalize acupuncture treatment plan so they can return to optimal performance or health as quickly as possible.
 Although results vary, patients usually respond within several treatments.
 Back to Health practitioners treat patients from London Ontario and the surrounding area and is conveniently located in downtown London on Oxford St. in close proximity to both the University of Western Ontario and Fanshawe College